 Root parasitic plants parasitize other plants to fulfil (part of) their life cycle or to increase their fitness (Shen et al., 2006).
 They attach to their host by means of a haustorium, a unique organ that forms a physiological bridge between the parasite and host vasculature (Joel, 2013).
-Parasitism has developed to varying degrees of dependency on the host plant (Westwood et al., 2010).
-Achlorophyllous holoparasites have no leaf chlorophyll and are thus completely depending on a host for their carbon acquisition.
-These parasites are primarily phloem-feeding.
-Chlorophyllous obligate hemiparasites depend fully on a host during the underground stages, but only partly during the aboveground stages owing to the presence of leaf chlorophyll enabling them to assimilate part of their carbon needs themselves (Estabrook & Yoder, 1998).
+Parasitism has developed to varying degrees of dependence on the host plant (Westwood et al., 2010).
+Achlorophyllous holoparasites have no leaf chlorophyll and are thus completely dependent on a host for their carbon acquisition.
+These parasites feed primarily on phloem.
+Chlorophyllous obligate hemiparasites depend fully on a host during the underground stages, but only in part during the above-ground stages, owing to the presence of leaf chlorophyll that enables them to assimilate part of their carbon needs themselves (Estabrook and Yoder, 1998).
 An even more independent group of parasitic plants are the facultative hemiparasites.
-They can fulfill their life cycle independently but whenever a suitable host plant grows in their vicinity they will parasitize it (Matthies, 1997).
-Compared to independently growing counterparts, facultative parasitic plants that parasitize on a host show more vigorous growth and seed production (Kabiri et al., 2016, Jiang et al., 2003, Klaren & Janssen, 1978).
-All hemiparasitic plants are predominantly xylem-feeding.
+They can fulfil their life cycle independently, but whenever a suitable host plant grows in their vicinity they will parasitize it (Matthies, 1997).
+In comparison to independently growing counterparts, facultative parasitic plants that parasitize a host show more vigorous growth and seed production (Klaren and Janssen, 1978; Jiang et al., 2003; Kabiri et al., 2016).
+All hemiparasitic plants feed predominantly on xylem.

 Across the range of parasitism types, root parasitic plants can have a large impact on the performance of their host.
-Worldwide, around 50 root parasitic plant species attack crops, and less than a third of these are known as weeds causing notable socio-economic impact (Parker, 2013).
+Worldwide, ~50 root parasitic plant species attack crops, and less than one-third of these are known as weeds causing notable socio-economic impact (Parker, 2013).
 A prime example of an impactful parasitic weed is Rhamphicarpa fistulosa (Hochst.)
 Benth (Ouédraogo et al., 1999).
-This facultative parasitic plant has a broad host range but is most often observed on cereal crops, particularly rice as suggested by its vernacular name rice vampireweed (Rodenburg et al., 2015).
-The species is increasingly observed as weed in rainfed lowland rice production systems in sub-Saharan Africa, where it causes high agronomic and economic losses (Rodenburg et al., 2016b).
-Rice plants infected by R. fistulosa show strongly reduced aboveground biomass production, light interception and light use efficiency (Kabiri et al., 2017) resulting in 24-73% yield losses at the crop level, depending on the resistance and tolerance level of the cultivar (Rodenburg et al., 2016a).
-A range of other facultative parasitic plants are known to be weedy, including Aeginetia indica Roxb., Buchnera hispida Buch.
-Ham.
-Ex Don, Odontites Verna (Bell).
+This facultative parasitic plant has a broad host range but is most often observed on cereal provided the original work is properly cited.
+For commercial re-use, please contact journals.permissions@oup.com crops, particularly rice, as suggested by its vernacular name, rice vampireweed (Rodenburg et al., 2015).
+The species is being observed increasingly as a weed in rainfed lowland rice production systems in sub-Saharan Africa, where it causes high agronomic and economic losses (Rodenburg et al., 2016b).
+Rice plants infected by R. fistulosa show strongly reduced above-ground biomass production, light interception and light use efficiency (Kabiri et al., 2017), resulting in 24-73 % yield losses at the crop level, depending on the resistance and tolerance level of the cultivar (Rodenburg et al., 2016a).
+A range of other facultative parasitic plants are known to be weedy, including Aeginetia indica Roxb., Buchnera hispida Buch.-Ham. ex.
+D.Don, Odontites verna (Bell).
 Dum. (syn.
-Bartisia odontites), Melampyrum arvense L., Rhinantus minor L. and R. angustifolius C. Gmelin (syn.
-R. serotinus), but none of them is known to threaten food security at a comparable scale and increment as R. fistulosa (Parker, 2013).
+Bartisia odontites), Melampyrum arvense L., Rhinantus minor L. and Rhinantus angustifolius C. Gmelin (syn.
+Rhinantus serotinus), but none of them is known to threaten food security at a comparable scale and increment to R. fistulosa (Parker, 2013).